influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 * Data imports from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
 * Backup files that can be imported into an InfluxDB Enterprise database.

-> **Note:** Backups are not interchangeable between InfluxDB OSS and [InfluxDB Enterprise](/influxdb_enterprise/latest/).
-You cannot restore an InfluxDB OSS backup to an InfluxDB Enterprise data node, nor can you restore an InfluxDB Enterprise backup to an InfluxDB OSS instance.
-If you are working with InfluxDB Enterprise clusters, see the [Backup and restore](/influxdb_enterprise/latest/guides/backup-and-restore/) guide in the InfluxDB Enterprise documentation.
+> **Note:** Note: This section covers the InfluxDB OSS backup/restore utility.
+If you are using an InfluxDB Enterprise cluster, see [Backing up and restoring in InfluxDB Enterprise](/influxdb_enterprise/latest/guides/backup-and-restore/) in the InfluxDB Enterprise documentation.

 > ***Note:*** The offline backup and restore functions provided in InfluxDB OSS versions 1.4 and earlier are retained in version 1.5 without change, and are detailed below in [Backward compatible offline backup and restore](#backward-compatible-offline-backup-and-restore-legacy-format).